LKremer/AAV-screening/README.md

 To remedy this problem, barcode counts were further scaled by their abundance in the transduction library, so that barcode counts corresponding to more frequent AAV capsids were decreased and vice versa.
 ### Identification of candidate AAVs with high transduction efficiency
 For each sample, normalized barcode proportions were calculated by dividing the normalized barcode counts by the total number of valid barcodes.
-This mean of this value was then used to rank AAVs within and across celltypes (Figure 1d-i).
+The mean of these proportions was then used to rank AAVs within and across celltypes (Figure 1d-i).
 Two AAVs that performed consistently well across replicates and in both experiments were chosen for further validation.
-All scripts used in this analysis are available at https://github.com/LKremer/AAV-screening .
+All scripts used in the analysis are available at https://github.com/LKremer/AAV-screening .